WatForm/fortress/README.md

     * If on `Ubuntu`, do not use `apt-get`, since its version of Z3 is out of date.

 ### Running Fortress
-After unzipping Fortress, and adding its `bin` directory to your PATH, run it using the `fortress` command.
+After unzipping `fortress-x.y.z.jar`, and adding its `bin` directory to your PATH, run Fortress using the `fortress` command.

 Options:
 * `--mode {MODE}` - Sets the mode.
 The options are `decision`, `count`, and `compile`.